Attorney General launches 5th Kids Kick Opioids contest

 Thousands of West Virginians have lost their lives to a drug overdose, many of which were opioid related.

 Contest entries must be postmarked by April 16 by mail to the Attorney General’s Office at 1900 Kanawha Blvd.
-E., State Capitol Building 1, Room 26-E, Charleston, WV 25305, or sent by email to AGPSA.contest@wvago.gov.
+E., State Capitol Building 1, Room 26-E, Charleston, WV 25305, or sent by email to AGPSA.contest @wvago.gov.